Flotchet/real-estate-price-prediction/README.md

 You can launch the main.py to get a simple user interface to launch the project or part of it.

+You can make or use the docker image from the deployment part

 You can also launch each part of the project independently or import part of the project as a library (part of the project are already capable of working on any kind of website or data)

 ## Prerequises (Global)